Jerry Vivino

 Jerry Vivino was born to Emily and Jerry Vivino, Sr. on January 8th, 1954, in Paterson, New Jersey.

-At the age of 16, Jerry started playing the saxophone.
-Jerry won state honors in the New Jersey All-State Jazz band in his junior and senior years in high school, which was ranked #1 in the state in 1971 and 1972.
+At 16, Jerry started playing the saxophone and won state honors in the New Jersey All-State Jazz band in his junior and senior years in high school, which was ranked #1 in the state in 1971 and 1972.
+Throughout his high school years, Jerry listened to all types of music, but Jazz was his favorite.
+Stan Getz was his first real influence.

-Jerry attended the Manhattan School of Music in 1972 and 1973 where he studied with woodwind guru, Joe Allard.
+Jerry attended the Manhattan School of Music in 1972 and 1973, where he studied with woodwind guru, Joe Allard.
 He left the Conservatory to pursue a musical career on the road.
 In between road gigs he would continue to study with Joe Allard and Ray Gerrard.
 Jerry formed a band with his brother Jimmy in 1974 and the brothers haven't stopped working since.
 As a horn player in the disco 70s, Jerry found that work was plentiful.

 In 1989 Jerry was asked if he would play on a record with a relatively unknown band called Killer Joe.
 It was started by Joe Delia and Max Weinberg, who decided to contact a few session musicians in the NY area to form the group.
 A recording was released in 1990 and even though the project never really got off the ground, this is how Max Weinberg got to know Jerry.

 If you don't know Jerry personally, you certainly have heard him play.
 Featured on countless recordings, TV commercials and movie soundtracks, his resume reads like a Who's Who In Entertainment.
 Jerry has played with Bruce Springsteen, James Taylor, Son Seals, Paul Shaffer, Frankie Valli, Al Kooper, Dion, James Brown, Phoebe Snow, Donald Fagen, Dr. John, Branford Marsalis, Wynton Marsalis and the legendary Keely Smith, to name just a few.
+Jerry is also in the horn section of the Beatles tribute band, The Fab Faux.

-Recordings for ESPN, Oreo cookies, Charmin and Wendy's head the list of advertisement (or jingle) work.
-Jerry has also played on many movie soundtracks, including such recent films as Maid in Manhattan, Auto-Focus, The Tao of Steve and the Sundance Official Selection for 2003, Camp.
+Recordings for ESPN, Oreo cookies, Charmin and Wendy's head the list of advertising (or jingle) work.
+Jerry has also played on many movie soundtracks, including such films as Maid in Manhattan, Auto-Focus, The Tao of Steve and the Sundance Official Selection for 2003, Camp.
 Jerry plays tenor, alto, soprano, baritone and bass saxophones, b-flat, e-flat and bass clarinets, flute, alto flute, bass flute, piccolo, ocarina, recorder and Irish penny whistle.

 Jerry's saxophone influences include Ben Webster, John Coltrane, King Curtis, Johnny Hodges, Cannonball Adderly, Michael Brecker, Sonny Rollins and Dexter Gordon.
 Clarinet influences include Benny Goodman, Buddy deFranco, Aker Bilk, Pete Fountain, Sidney Bechet and Eddie Daniels.
 Flute influences include Jean Pierre Rampal, Hubert Laws, James Galway and Ian Anderson.
 However, Jerry's favorite musician is his wife, flutist Laura (Renino) Vivino.